NTCoding/ScalaPlayground/smokaz/README.md

 ## Running the application
 Just fire up sbt and "run" the thing.
 It will continue forever so you have to kill it yourself (pull requests welcome)

-You can also sbt "test" but the sleeps might not operate successfully on your machine (akka timefactor can be used - pull requests welcome)
+You can also sbt "test".
+You may need to adjust the time factor in /src/test/resource/application.conf if some tests fail

 ## Sample output
 ```